Use Source Control with Projects

 On the Home tab, in the Environment section, click Preferences.
 Select MATLAB > Project and in the New Projects section, select one of the options under Project definition files:

-Use multiple project files - Helps to avoid merging issues on shared projects
+Use multiple project files - Helps to avoid file conflicts when performing merge on shared projects

 Use multiple project files (fixed-path length) - Is better if you need to work with long paths